arjun-menon/alteza/ideas.md

 * Require full path when there is a name registry name conflict?
 * Need to have dev dependencies listed somewhere separately somehow, to avoid pulling needless deps when users install.
 * Move support with a root-level `move.json` file and `--move` file.
 Auto-generating a redirect page, with a built-in redirect HTML template that can be overriden with a user-provided template.
-* (Not fully figured out) Templates/Layouts: allow _**name**_ only referral to a layout, and figure out a way to do it well.
-Maybe the _name_ is looked up in the NameRegistry (without `link` being used), hence the template/layout file doesn't get linked, but can still be read for usage.
-  * One more minor thing: figure out whether to call it `layout` or ` template`.
 * Add a `dateTimeFormat` option, and add a `lastUpdated` which uses it to transform `lastUpdatedDatetime` into a pretty string.
 * (For the far future, for when a site starts taking in the order 5 minutes or more to generate; Strictly An Site Generation Speed Optimization): `__skip_if_no_git_diff__: True` in `__config.py__`: Provided an "old output" reference exists (e.g. a `gh-pages`-like branch on the repo); Skip processing a subdirectory if the `git diff` for that directory between the current commit and the previous commit indicates that nothing has changed, and simply retain the contents of the existing output directory.
 * Index Flag: An `index` bool (that is set to `True` by default on pages with a `realBasename` of `index) which causes it to processed after all other files have been processed.